 $ORIGIN is enclosed in single

-quotes such that it is expanded by the shell (e.g. bash).
+quotes so that it is not expanded by the shell (e.g. bash).

 When using this in a makefile, in addition to the single quotes, the dollar sign has to be escaped such that make doesn't expand it as make variable:

 On Linux, the runtime linker also expands a few other variables.

 -Wl,-i instructs the linker to ignore any

 Patch existing ELF binaries¶

 In case one doesn't have access to the source code, it is still